Upasana-Pawar/Upasana-Pawar/README.md

 ---

+## 💫 About Me

+* 🚀 **I am currently working on:** The Google AI Intensive program, architecting advanced agentic workflows and multi-model meshes.
+* 🤝 **I am looking to collaborate on:** High-impact AI initiatives driven by a unique, problem-solving mindset that converts conceptual logic into production-ready automation.
+* 💬 **Ask me about:** AI implementation, applied machine learning, computer vision architectures, or how to write clean, native code that solves real-world operational friction.
-### ⚡ What I'm Up To Right Now
-* 🤖 **Agentic Frameworks:** Architecting multi-step software engineering cycles using the **Antigravity CLI** and Gemini multi-model meshes.
+* ⚡ **What I'm Up To Right Now:** Architecting multi-step software engineering cycles using the **Antigravity CLI**, setting up serverless Flask pipelines, and transitioning standalone prototypes to structured, version-controlled repository environments.
-* 🌐 **Serverless Pipelines:** Building and orchestrating background Flask architectures integrated with automated XML feeds and external webhooks.
-* 📈 **Continuous Delivery:** Transitioning from standalone prototyping to structured, version-controlled repository environments.
+* 🎈 **Fun Fact:** I taught a computer vision engine to grade hand hygiene with a 75% distinction score—meaning I’ve spent more time analyzing handshakes and soap-scrubbing patterns than most health inspectors!

 ---

-# 🛠️ Tech Stack & Capabilities
+## 🛠️ Tech Stack & Capabilities

 <table>
   <tr>